saleh88hbg/RPSLS-GAME-MS2/README.md

 - Was used to make the websites  to extend the functionality with the javascript code.

 [Jquery library](https://jquery.com/)
-- Was used because bootsrap JS dependend on Jquery library.
+- Was used because bootstrap JS dependent on Jquery library.

 [Javascript](https://en.wikipedia.org/wiki/JavaScript)
-- Was used for to code relevant responses to user actions and calculating.
+- Was used for to code relevant responses to user actions, logics and calculating.

 [GitHub:](https://github.com/)
 - GitHub was used to store the projects code after being pushed from Git.